Nkovaturient/AstrophileYard-Web-App/README.md

 -  Upload ur Archive(if you are an astrophotographer)
 -  Glance at the artistically templated' archives and Gallerxy (Galactic Gallery)
 -  Listen to cosmic music and episodes
--  Immerse urself in "outer" space beyond ur mundane life activities, expand your horizon, and
+-  Immerse urself in "outer" space beyond ur monotonous life activities, expand your horizon, and
 -  keep looking up!#starTalkians #StarTalk ☄️🌠✨

 ![newFeature-astro](https://github.com/user-attachments/assets/193d4159-69c1-462f-be02-254c1092422a)